Timothy C. Hain, MD. Page last modified: April 13, 2014

 Regarding the hearing symptoms, oddly enough, tinnitus and low frequency hearing loss also is found in persons with low CSF pressure.
 One would think that either there is some mistake in attributing hearing symptoms to these conditions, as tinnitus is a common human symptom, or a shared mechanism (such as Migraine), that accounts for some of the symptoms.

 The diagnosis of hydrocephalus is mainly based on imaging studies -- CT scans or MRI scans.
-Someone with hydrocephalus should have large ventricles, as shown above on this coronal view.
+Someone with hydrocephalus should have large ventricles, as shown above on three views.
+Depending on the MRI sequence, fluid will be white (on T2) or black (on T1).
+Either method is sufficient to diagnose hydrocephalus.

 Sometimes there is a worry that the shunt is malfunctioning, and a shunt study is done.
 This involves injection of dye into the shunt tubing, and taking an X-ray to see where it went.
 There is a line of dye on the left side (right body side) of the image above.